corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node-upgrade-notes.md

 ## Step 4.
 Replace `corda.jar` with the new version
 Replace the `corda.jar` with the latest version of Corda.
-                Make sure it’s available on your path, and that you’ve read the [Release notes]({{< relref "release-notes" >}}).
+                Make sure it’s available on your path, and that you’ve read the [Corda release notes]({{< relref "release-notes" >}}).
 Pay particular attention to which version of Java this node requires.